tinylib/msgp/README.md

 Each method is optimized for a certain use-case, depending on whether or not the user can afford to recycle `*enc.MsgWriter` and `*enc.MsgReader` object, and whether or not the user is dealing with `io.Reader/io.Writer` or `[]byte`.
-(Pro tip: `EncodeTo` is the fastest marshaller, and `UnmarshalMsg` is the fastest unmarshaller.)
+(Pro tip: `EncodeTo` is the fastest marshaller, and `UnmarshalMsg` is the fastest unmarshaller.
+Also, `*enc.MsgReader`s are buffered, and you can create one with an arbitrary buffer size with `enc.NewDecoderSize`.)

 The `msgp/enc` package has utility functions for transforming MessagePack to JSON directly, both from `io.Reader`s and `[]byte`.